Unlocking the Dynamics of Modern Marketing Procurement

 What this persona might say:

-• "We’re under pressure to make a decision quickly.
-If we can’t agree on pricing today, we’ll have to consider alternative options."
+"We need to finalize this today.
+If we can’t agree on pricing now, we’ll have to explore other options."

 Who this persona is based on: